link to ringley website

 The Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 will be implemented from 1 October 2022.

 The new regulations require that carbon monoxide alarms be installed in private rented properties rooms with appliances such as gas and oil-fired boilers.
 They must be in good working condition when a new tenancy begins.
 There are some significant changes to the Smoke and Carbon Monoxide 2015 regulations.
 Letting agents must know how these new rules can affect them and get their house in order quickly.
-Letting Agents must review and update their property management practices to ensure they and their landlords comply with the new regulations.
+Letting Agents must review and update their property management practices to ensure they and their tenants-and-landlords'>landlords comply with the new regulations.

 The key elements of the new regulations are: